 Hello :)

 Hello!
-My name is Mihali Intzieyanni and I am a creative practitioner from Cyprus based in London.
+My name is Mihali Intziegianni and I am a creative practitioner from Cyprus based in London.
 I currently work at London College of Fashion as a Specialist Photography Technician for School of Media and Communication.
 I am also a Visiting Practitioner for short courses and the Outreach program.

 I hope the PgCert provides me with the knowledge to create and foster creative spaces and educational reflexive practices in my teaching methods and personal and professional journey.
 I also hope to develop further into Academia and progress professionally.